-During routine maintenance or removing material blockage, you will be required to put your hand in the concrete cylinders or near the shuttle tube.
+You will be required to put your hand in the concrete cylinders or near the shuttle tube.
 You are at EXTREME RISK of injury or AMPUTATION if the engine is running or if pressure is in the hydraulic system.

-Prior to performing any maintenance on the pump, follow described lock out-tag out procedures.
-Stop the engine by turning off the ignition switch and remove the starter key.
+Prior to performing any maintenance on the pump, stop the engine by turning off the ignition switch and remove the starter key.
 Place a "DO NOT OPERATE" tag over the switch and disconnect the battery.
 The pressure reading on the accumulator pressure gauge MUST read ZERO.
-ALWAYS make sure the accumulator circuit pressure reads zero prior to performing any maintenance on the pump.
+ALWAYS relieve the accumulator circuit to zero pressure prior to performing any maintenance on the pump.